 HBPA is on Facebook (HBPA–Hickory Band Parent Assoc.
 Facebook Page).
 It’s a closed group but open to students and parents – a great resource for information and to ask questions!
 If you have a Facebook account, ask the Band Directors to add you to the group today!
 We have an open Hickory High School Bands Facebook Page as well!

 What classes are offered?

 There are several band classes offered at HHS.
-You can refer to the “Ensembles” page on this website for more detailed information.
+You can refer to the “Performance Groups” page on this website for more detailed information.

 How do I become a member of Marching Band?

 Each year in the Spring, the Hickory Middle School Band Directors will have a meeting to introduce marching band to rising 9th graders.
 You will receive information at this meeting that will be useful in making your decision to join the marching band.
-A student who is new to HHS can contact one of the band directors (Ms. Cox) for additional information.
+A student who is new to HHS can contact one of the Band Directors for additional information.

 What is the time commitment for Marching Band?

+Typically there is Spring Band Camp after school for several days in April/June.
 There are usually several weeks during the summer that practice is held.
-In the past, during the summer there has been a week in early July (evenings), 2 weeks in August (all day), and a third week in August (evenings).
+In the past, during the summer there has been practice beginning the 2nd week through the end of August.
 Once school begins, marchers have practice during the week until 6 p.m., almost every day during marching season.
 This usually lasts until November.
-Marchers perform at all home football games (Friday nights), and travel to several competitions a year (weekends).
+Marchers perform at all home football games and a few away games (Friday nights), and travel to several competitions a year (weekends).